 National Parks Most Impacted

-All 35 units on or adjacent to the Marcellus Shale face potential impacts from drilling.
-However, the units along the Delaware River—Upper Delaware National Scenic and Recreational River, Middle Delaware National Scenic River, and Delaware Water Gap National Recreational Area—face the most imminent threat.
-These parks draw 5.4 million annual visitors and provide exceptional recreational opportunities in one of the cleanest rivers in the country.
-The parks are home to spellbinding waterfalls and diverse wildlife that includes bald eagles, peregrine falcons, and black bear.
+All thirty-five national parks on or adjacent to the Marcellus Shale face potential impacts from fracking activities.
+However, the units along the Delaware River—Upper Delaware National Scenic and Recreational River, Middle Delaware National Scenic River, and Delaware Water Gap National Recreational Area—especially have a lot at stake.
+These parks draw 5.4 million visitors annually and provide exceptional recreational opportunities in and along one of the cleanest rivers in the country.
+The parks are home to spell-binding waterfalls and diverse wildlife including trout, bald eagles, peregrine falcons, and black bears.
 With 15,000 to 18,000 natural gas wells anticipated in the Delaware River watershed alone, the impacts could be severe.